-The basis for the data on national poverty level in Uganda is global monitoring data, using expenditure based data and estimates from The National Household Survey in 1996, 1999 and 2005, National Integrated Household Survey 1992 and Household Budget Survey 2002.
+The basis for the data on national poverty level in Tanzania is global monitoring data, using expenditure based data from The Household Income and Expenditure Survey 1991-92 and Household Budget Survey (HBS) 2000-01.
 What is meant with expenditure data and the national source for the expenditure data is not defined.
 The documentation on how the data has been estimated based on these data is not available.
+The data on national poverty line is country adjusted data, but data source is not provided